-Calculating the cost of living is an important factor when searching for a new job.
-When searching for new jobs or deciding whether to accept a job offer, you must determine if your wages will be sufficient to cover your basic expenses, especially if you choose to relocate to a new location with a higher cost of living.
-Using a living expenses calculator and a cost of living adjustment calculator, you can get a realistic estimate of the cost of living.
+Calculating the cost of living is an important factor when searching for a new job or accepting a job offer.
+When completing either of these activities, consider using a living expenses calculator and a cost-of-living adjustment calculator to get a realistic estimate of how much living in the area in which the job is situated might cost.
+This can help you determine if your new wages are likely to cover your basic expenses, especially if you choose to relocate to a new location with a higher cost of living.

-After calculating the cost of living, you can make comparisons between two or more cities to find out how affordable or expensive it can be to live in them.
-To live in cities where the cost of living is high, you will need to earn a high enough salary to meet your basic living expenses.
+After calculating the cost of living, you can compare two or more cities to find out how affordable or expensive it can be to live in those cities.
+When the cost of living is high, you may seek a job that gives you a high enough salary to meet your basic living expenses.

 What is the cost of living index?